 ONE CAUTION: Items relating to credit card documentation (UWS GRS) are still being reviewed and at this time there is no recommendation for length of time for record retention.
 There were concerns expressed by the Attorney General Representative (AG) to the PRB in which the recommended retention for credit card documentation may not be sufficient; therefore, the retention for those items should NOT be implemented at this time.

 What does this mean for your department?

 You should feel free to implement the retention times specified in the UWS GRS.
-It is not necessary to seek further approval from ARMS or Business Services.
+It is not necessary to seek further approval from Business Services.
 Exceptions from UWS GRS are the same exceptions from previous retention policies.
 Records scheduled for disposal which are subject to open audit questions or investigations, legal investigations, or open records requests MAY NOT be destroyed.
 Scheduled disposal must be suspended in those instances.
 With electronic recordkeeping, it is critical that accounting services and departments have the capability to suspend destruction/deletion.
 A REMINDER: Changing a record format or its storage media does not change its status as a record or the need to retain it an appropriate length of time.

 How do I know if I am responsible for implementing and maintaining this policy for Record Retentions?

 Are you the official record holder of the particular record item or record series?
 If so, your office has primary responsibility for implementing the retention time.

 Responsibility for being the official record holder are outlined in the following website:

 - EVT - means the event which closes the records.
 For fiscal records, this is normally the end of the fiscal year.

 - FISC - means fiscal year.

 What is still needed to fully implement the GRS?